maxvfischer/DIY-CNC-machine/README.md

 ### Small electronic box

-The small electronic box consisted of 4 parts.
+The small electronic box consisted of 4 parts (**P02**, **P04**, **P13**, **P15**).
 The two middle parts were clamped together on the front-left side of the frame, closest to the Y-axis cable chain.
 A finger was used to feel that the two parts were perfectly lined up.

-Make sure to have enought space on the left side of the box for the all the stepper wires, end-stop wires and router power cable to enter the box (the vertical beam might block if you attach it too far to the left).
+Make sure to have enought space on the left side of the box for the all the stepper motor wires, end-stop wires and router power cable to enter the box (the vertical beam might block if you attach it too far to the left).
 Also make sure that the two holes are pointing to the left.

 ![attach_small_electronic_box_1](./images/build/frame/attach_small_electronic_box_1.jpg)